 - Bergrestaurant Simi

 - Jäegerstube at Zmutt

-This privately owned refuge is discretely located just above Trockener Steg and whilst the interior is cosy and atmospheric, the sunny terrace has some of the most dramatic views in the Alps, across the Theodule glacier, towards Klein Matterhorn and the Breithorn.
+This privately owned refuge is located just above Trockener Steg and while the interior is cosy and atmospheric, the sunny terrace has some of the most dramatic views in the Alps, across the Theodule glacier, towards Klein Matterhorn and the Breithorn.

 During Zermatt’s annual Unplugged music festival, the Gandegghutte becomes Europe’s highest open air live music venue.

 With a traditional menu, the house speciality coffee is certainly worth trying.
 The ‘käseschnitte’ is also excellent and unique with its bacon garnish.

 It opens again in 2021 with a new management team.

 At the start of the Moos ski itinerary joining Furri to Winkelmatten, the Alm is an excellent meeting place as it is a pleasant and not too arduous stroll up from the village and yet, it is just off the main piste down from Gornergrat and Riffelalp.

 The sheltered garden is a real suntrap and young children are very welcome as the restaurant has its own exterior play area.